Waste Management Inc. (WM) Review – Making Smarter Decisions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.47% loss in the last 1 month and extending the period to 3 months gives it a -6.53%, and is -1.02% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.17% over the week and 1.67% over the month.
+The stock witnessed a 2.70% gain in the last 1 month and extending the period to 3 months gives it a -4.08%, and is 4.01% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.99% over the week and 1.61% over the month.

 Waste Management Inc. (WM) Analyst Forecasts